Auto Insurance Claim Advice

 Without the transcription, the insurance adjuster has all the power and you cannot double check your words.

-If the adjuster is reluctant to do this (she should not be, if she is then there is something fishy), send them a letter.
+If the adjuster is reluctant to do this (she should not be, if she is then there is something fishy going on), send them a letter.

 They know that you could use what they say in your favor, so the questioning will not be as drilling.
 Remember, two can play the recording game.
 Again do this before the statement.
 Do not record someone without telling them first that YOU are going to record them.

-For example, they might ask what is the color your car?
-And the next question could be: where were you coming from?
+For example, they might ask you what color your car is.
+And the next question could be “Where were you coming from?”

 The origin of the trip could be considered a private matter, but by asking, YOU can determine if it is a question worth giving an answer to.

-In the case of the origin of the trip, adjusters want to know if you were in a bar or a place where there alcohol was served.
+In the case of the origin of the trip, adjusters want to know if you were in a bar or a place where alcohol is served.
 They will explain this only if you ask.

-8. If you think that the question is not pertinent, or you think that there is not a correct answer.
-Then you could decline to answer by politely saying.
-“I decline to answer.
+10. If you think that the question is not pertinent, or you think that there is no correct answer to the question, you can decline to answer by politely saying “I decline to answer.
 Next question please.”

-If the adjuster presses the issue, then you can say “I agreed to give a recorded statement that is what I am doing.
-If this is too confrontational, then answer “I don’t know, or I don’t remember.”
+If the adjuster presses the issue, you can say “I agreed to give a recorded statement that is what I am doing.”
+If it gets too confrontational, you can answer “I don’t know, or I don’t remember.”

 These two phrases can keep you out of a lot of trouble.

-“I do not know” could be the simple best answer you can give to an adjuster.
+“I do not know” could be the simplest and best answer you can give to an adjuster.
 You do not have to answer every question.

 Also, you do not have to answer “loaded questions.”

-9. Be ready to answer the question asked.
-If they ask you what color was the light?
-The answer should be “a color” or “I do not know”, not the fact that the other person came and hit you.
+12. Be ready to answer every question asked.
+If they ask you what color was the light, your answer should be “a color” or “I do not know”, not the fact that the other person came and hit you.
 Do not volunteer information.

 Adjusters will take note of everything you say and these things will be used against you when you discuss liability, coverage, and/or injury settlements.